 Meet the Head & Pupils

-HEAD OF JUNIOR GIRLS
+HEAD OF Nursery and JUNIOR GIRLS

 Leanne Kirby, Head of Junior Girls, tells us what inspired her to teach and shares her vision:

 "I came into teaching to make a difference, to inspire and to thought provoke.
 I am passionate about bringing learning to life, developing skills and fostering happiness and resilience in young people."

 An individualised approach to everything.
 Knowing our pupils well both academically and pastorally, means that we can nurture potential and help every individual have great achievements.

 What makes Junior Girls different from other schools?

 We ensure that every girl feels valued, challenged and supported.
 Future skills are built into our curriculum, enabling pupils to explore different ways of learning and preparing them for the unknown.
 The way we teach is tailored to girls, making learning exciting, stimulating and interesting.